 Many urgent care centers offer UTI treatment as one of their services.
-The following urgent care clinics offer treatment for UTIs:
+The following urgent care clinics provide treatment for UTIs:

 - ProHealth Circle Urgent Care